bspruck/lynxdir/readme.txt

 If you want to have a no picture (=black screen), put in a file with 40 zero bytes.

 Compatibility with the old lynxer:
-Well, some parameters chnaged their meaning and a "simple mode" is not implemented anymore.
+Well, some parameters changed their meaning.
+The "simple mode" is creating now an EPYX style 128kb ROM (was BLL 256kb in lynxer).
+A .lyx and .lnx file is created.

 -----------------------